Channel Estimation for FAS-assisted Multiuser mmWave Systems: L3SCR

 \section{L3SCR}

-Here, we take advantage of the sparse-scattering property of mmWave channels and propose the L3SCR method, with low hardware switching and pilot overhead.
+To reduce the hardware switching and pilot overhead, in this section, we take advantage of the sparse-scattering property of mmWave channels and propose the L3SCR method.
 Using this method, the antennas only need to switch and measure over a few ELs, and the angular and gain information of the channel can be extracted, from which the full CSI is then reconstructed.

-Assume that during the estimation period each fluid antenna stops at only $K \ll N$ preset ELs, which are uniformly distributed with adjacent spacing $\Delta$ satisfying $\Delta \leq \frac{W \lambda}{K - 1}$.
+Assume that during the estimation period each fluid antenna stops at only $K \ll N$ preset ELs, which are uniformly distributed with adjacent spacing $\Delta$ satisfying $\Delta \leq W \lambda/(K - 1)$.
 Let $\bm H_u = \left[ \bm h_{u,1}, \dots, \bm h_{u,K} \right] \in {\mathbb C}^{M \times K}$ denote the channel matrix between the $K$ ELs of user~$u$ and the BS.
 Using the planar-wave geometric channel model that is typically adopted in mmWave systems \cite{akdeniz2014millimeter}, $\bm H_u$ can be modeled as

 where $L_u$ is the number of propagation paths between user $u$ and the BS, and $\gamma_{u,l}$ is the complex channel gain.
 Also, $\bm a_{u,{\text R}} (\phi_{u, l})$ and $\bm a_{u,{\text T}} (\theta_{u, l})$ are respectively the steering vectors at the receiver and transmitter sides, given by